zp4rand0miz31/behave-pytest-benchmark/README.md

 Nor `behave` nor `pytest-eucalyptus` provides any solution to our knowledge.

-Note: `pytest-bdd` does implement a mix of fixtures & BDD
+Note: `pytest-bdd` does implement a mix of fixtures & BDD.

 ### Code robustness / type completion in my IDE